Anmol-Singh-Jaggi/directsync/README.md

 # fsync

-**FolderSync**: A simple utility to compare/sync the contents of folders.
+An efficient and easy-to-use utility to compare/synchronize/mirror folder contents.